News

 This letter was published in the Guardian on 4 May 2018: John Harris is right to say the left has articulated no comprehensive answer to the existing and future threats posed to employment by automation.
 Key to this must be prioritising labour-intensive sectors that...

-Robots and the Green New Deal
+Project hope and the Green New Deal

 Prevent Another Economic Meltdown With A European Green New Deal